Degenerate limits for one-parameter families of non-fixed-point diffusions on fractals: Convergence of processes

 Finally we observe that these are deterministic time changes and by \eqref{eq:rholim} we have the existence of a constant $\sigma = \lim_{n\to\infty} 3^n\rho_n(v)/3^n\rho_G^n>0$.
 Hence, as our processes are almost surely continuous, we have the weak convergence

 As $\rho_G=3/2$ the ultraviolet scaling factor is given by $\lambda=3\rho_G=9/2$ as required. \end{proof}

+\begin{rem} We make the following observations: \begin{enumerate} \item It is straightforward to extend the analysis here to many fractals based on the $d$-dimensional tetrahedron.
+For instance the examples mentioned in \cite{hambly1998}. \item In the case of the (weighted) Vicsek set, with resistance weights $r=(1,1,1,1,s)$ as shown in Figure~\ref{fig:vicsek}, the analysis does not hold.
+Calculations with traces give that

-\begin{rem} We make the following observations: \begin{enumerate} \item In \cite{hattori97} a version of the asymptotically one-dimensional process is constructed on a scale irregular Sierpinski gasket.
+Thus $\rho_G=s, \beta=1+2/s$ and, even though $\beta>1$ for all $s>0$, we can see that this is not asymptotically regular as $\rho_G^{-1} r_{\max} \geq 1$ for any $s>0$ (the $s=1$ case was discussed in \cite{hambly1998}). \item In \cite{hattori97} a version of the asymptotically one-dimensional process is constructed on a scale irregular Sierpinski gasket.
 This class of fractals was analysed in \cite{ham92, barham97}, where an analogue of the fixed point diffusion was constructed.
 Our approach developed here could be applied to yield a scale irregular `shorted gasket' as the short time asymptotic limit for the asymptotically one-dimensional process on the scale irregular Sierpinski gasket. \item The spectral dimension of the limit fractal for the Sierpinski gasket is $\log{9}/\log{9/2}$ which is the local spectral dimension of the asympotically one-dimensional diffusion on the Sierpinski gasket~\cite{hambly2002}.
 We conjecture that the local spectral dimension for the non-fixed point diffusion should be the spectral dimension for the limiting fractal in general. \end{enumerate} \end{rem}